 - When ready to serve, remove the tart from the pan, carefully peel away the plastic wrap, and slice into 12 pieces.

 - Break the bar of chocolate into pieces and place in a small bowl.
 Bring a small pan of water to a simmer, them remove from heat.
 Put the bowl of chocolate into the pan.
-Be careful so no water gets inside the bowl.
+Be careful to not get any water inside the bowl.
 Let sit for 5 minutes, then whisk until smooth and melted.
 Remove the bowl and wipe the bottom dry with a towel.
-Drizzle the melted chocolate over each slice.
+Drizzle the melted chocolate over each slice with a spoon.

-- Pipe coconut cream over each slice and serve.
+- Drizzle coconut cream over each slice with another spoon and serve.

 - The tart will keep in the refrigerator, airtight, for up to 5 days.
 It also freezes and defrosts well.